how to cut off your ‘friends’

-Do your friends flake on your last minute?
-Do they ever prioritize you?
+Do your friends flake on you last minute?
+Do they genuinely prioritize you?
 Or just hit you up when they need something?
 Are they pessimistic and judgemental?
 Do you feel as though you need to suppress your emotions or pretend to be someone else around them?

-Here’s a little analogy I put together (whilst thinking really hard on a bus).
+Here’s a little analogy I put together.
 You are a farmer.
 All your friends are farmers.
 We all grow a certain type of vegetation and look to share them in equal parts with our farmer friends.
 Now, think of your crop as your personality, your energy, your time and your loyalty.
 You look to acquire the same amount from your friends.
 They offer their crop.
 You consume it.
-And thus, you build up your farmer body strength, energy as well as your actually mental wellbeing.
+And thus, you build up your strength, energy as well as your mental wellbeing.
 Now, lets say one of your little farmer friends grows the shittiest corn around, yet, you’ve been sharing your bomb ass potatoes for years.
 You’re wasting your time offering them a part of your crop (a part of you).
-Whereas, all they give in return is shit.
-Now, by continuing to accept the shit that is their tiny dry ass corn, your energy is depleting.
+Whereas, all they give in return is garbagio.
+Now, by continuing to accept this unfair exchange, your energy is depleting.
 The influence of their crop is now reflecting upon your own.
-You’re both left with shitty crops and a lethargic attitude.
-But if you hop over to Rondell’s neck of the land, she’s got BEANS, GREENS, (you already have potatoes), TOMATOES, CHICKEN, TURKEY AND LAMB.
-She’s offering this feast, that ends up reflecting upon your own crop and soon enough you’re a better farmer for it.
-What in tarnations were you doing f*cking with Brenda?
-She was never good to you.
-She used you.
-You’re on to bigger and better things now.
-Thankfully, you’ve seen the light.
-It’s time to find yourself some better farmers.
+You’re both left with a horrible season, and gastrointestinal disease.

 What’s stopping you?